Google’s 2017 Year in Search is out and the trends were somewhat predictable.

 Toffa’s Facebook page has nearly 1.5 million followers.
 Her last update was on November 20.
 She wrote: “We get upset about lies, we break friendships, relationships, just because, in our pride, we don’t realize that a lie is a form of weakness, it’s a way to hide oneself, not being brave enough to reveal oneself.
 Next time I’m lied to, I won’t get mad, perhaps I will instead be compassionate, trying to understand.
 Who knows.” she wrote.

 Beyond that, a lot more obvious suspects made the list, including the Las Vegas shooting, Bitcoin, North Korea (yes, that’s their actual public-facing Web site), more individuals in the swirling sexual assault allegation cespool, and the Solar Eclipse.

 Unfortunately some trends just need to die, including the Cash Me Outside meme.
-There’s even . ??♂️
+There’s even a freaking song. ??♂️

 You can check out the entire report on Google Trends.